alexhstrickland/Password_Generator/README.md

 * special characters

-After selecting the password criteria, the user will be presented with a unique password after clicking the "generate password" button.
+After clicking the "generate password" button, the user will select the criteria and be presented with a unique passcode.
 To access the live URL, please click here [Password_Generator](https://alexhstrickland.github.io/Password_Generator/).

 ## Usage

-When accessing the website, you will be prompted to answer a series of questions.
-After all questions are answered, you will be able to generate your unique password by clicking the "Generate Password" button.
+When accessing the website, you should start by clicking the "generate password" button.
+You will then be prompted to answer a series of questions regarding password criteria.
+You will have to choose a password length between 8 and 128 and at least one character type must be selected for a password to generate.
+After all questions are answered, your unique passcode will be generated and shown in the user interface.
 If you would like to view a screenshot of the website, check out [Website Screenshot](assets/images/website_screenshot.jpg).